tifasoftware/hyperland-de/readme.md

 - Backs up everything that will be changed ([backup script](install/lib/backup.sh))
   - Files in `~/.config`
   - `pacman.conf`
-  - Ly display manager configuration
+  - Ly display manager configuration (if installed)
   - ZSH and LazyVim configs
   - Everything else that gets modified
 - Creates a backup folder in your Home directory with: